< Blog

 LinkedIn users are typically in the later stages of their travel planning and are looking for information on where to stay, what to do, and how to get there.
 Hotels can use LinkedIn to share content like blog articles, videos and images.
 LinkedIn also offers the ability to target people based on their job title, job function, company size, and other factors.
 It may be known as a B2B platform, but every year there are more users on the network who are travelers.

 Like Instagram, Pinterest is a visual social media platform.
-Pinterest has grown to more than 400 million active users, and it’s especially popular among women, with more than 70 percent of Pinterest users being female.
+Pinterest has grown to more than 400 million active users, and it’s especially popular among women, with more than 79.5 percent of Pinterest users being female.
 That means that hotels looking to reach a female audience can utilize Pinterest.
-The platform can be ideal for hospitality marketers to target early-to-middle stage travelers and is a strong brand awareness strategy that can produce surprisingly good results when utilized well.
-Pinterest users typically plan their trips up to three months in advance and are actively looking for inspiration on where to go and what to do.
+The platform can be ideal for hospitality marketers to target early-to-middle stage travelers and is a strong brand awareness tool that can produce surprisingly good results when used well.
+Pinterest users typically plan their trips up to three months in advance and actively seek inspiration on where to go and what to do.

-With Pinterest, hotels have the ability to share pins that include photos, videos and articles.
+With Pinterest, hotels have the ability to share pins that include photos, videos, and articles.
 The Colony, for example, utilized pin advertising (above) to stand out on a lifestyle travel board.
 Pinterest allowed the hotel to visually show off its outdoor restaurant and property differentiators.
-Hotels can run promoted pin campaigns, which allow them to target people based on what they’ve pinned in the past.
-Because Pinterest is a visual medium and focuses on inspiration, it can be a good tool to target people who are planning their next trip or exploring travel pins.
+Hotels can run promoted pin campaigns, which enable them to target people based on what they’ve pinned in the past.
+Because Pinterest is a visual medium focusing on inspiration, it can be a good tool to target people planning their next trip or exploring travel pins.
 And it can drive strong traffic to a website with a low cost-per-click.

 What’s the future of social media advertising?

-While these five platforms are the mainstays when it comes to social media advertising, the landscape continues to shift with each passing year.
-For example, Snapchat and TikTok may not be the first platforms that come to mind when advertising a hotel, but as platforms that are especially popular with millennial and Gen Z audiences, they could become worthwhile options for some hotels.
-Both Snapchat and TikTok are visual social media platforms, so hotels have the ability to share images and videos of their hotel’s surroundings and connect with prospective travelers through experience.
+While these four platforms are the mainstays when it comes to social media advertising, the landscape continues to shift with each passing year.
+For example, Snap and TikTok may not be the first platforms that come to mind when advertising a hotel.
+Still, as platforms that are especially popular with millennial and Gen Z audiences, they could become worthwhile options for some hotels.
+Both Snap and TikTok are visual social media platforms, so hotels can share images and videos of their hotel’s surroundings and engage prospective travelers through experience.

 The bottom line is: Social media advertising is an important hospitality marketing tactic alongside PPC and metasearch.
-Facebook and Instagram are must-haves for many hotels while LinkedIn, Pinterest and Twitter often depend on budget.
+Facebook and Instagram are must-haves for many hotels, while LinkedIn and Pinterest often depend on budget.
 With the right strategy and the ideal platforms, it might be social media that helps hospitality marketers reach the next wave of guests.